How do you know which capital gains tax rate applies to you? There are four main considerations to bear in mind:

 Using this form of relief may allow you to delay the payment of capital gains tax after the disposal of certain types of business asset, as long as you buy replacements within three years.

 Using this type of relief may remove capital gains tax liability where a business asset is given way.
-The liability then passes to the person who received the asset, should they make a gain on selling the item.
+The liability then passes to the person who received the asset, should they make a gain on disposing of the asset.

 Eligibility requires that: